 At Genesis Recovery, our desire is to help men suffering from addictive disorders find a path toward fulfillment and sobriety.
 We use comprehensive treatment models that include faith-based experiences, clinical therapy and the 12-step program to support our residents through each step of their recovery.
 More specifically, our facility is licensed and credentialed to treat methamphetamine abuse using our Spiritually Therapeutic Treatment Experience.

 The experience as a whole will focus on using our belief in a higher power as a catalyst for lasting recovery.
-We develop our spirituality by engaging in prayer, meditation, bible studies and weekly church services, which are activities designed to improve our relationship with God and find recovery.
+We develop our spirituality by engaging in prayer, meditation, Bible studies and weekly church services, which are designed to improve our relationship with God and find recovery.

 Our clinical methodology is implemented by our Christian counselors who have experience working with individuals across various backgrounds and addictions.
-We practice both group and individual counseling services combined with community and recovery-related activities to create a moderately intense treatment schedule.
+We provide both group and individual counseling services combined with community and recovery-related activities to create a moderately intense treatment schedule.

-Additionally, our residents will be guided through a 12-step program, which relies on stories and experiences shared by other members of the community who have suffered from addiction.
+Additionally, our staff guides our residents through a 12-step program, which relies on stories and experiences shared by other members of the community who have suffered from addiction.
 Many members who participate in the 12-step program share their own recovery stories in order to help current residents find the endurance they need to achieve sobriety.

-If you or a loved one is suffering from methamphetamine addiction and are ready to seek meth addiction treatment in San Diego, contact Genesis Recovery and get started on a path that is free from suffering.
-Our goal is to restore life back into those afflicted with addiction; give us a call for more information.
+If you or a loved one are suffering from methamphetamine addiction and are ready to seek meth addiction treatment in San Diego, contact Genesis Recovery and get started on a path that is free from suffering.
+Our goal is to restore life back into those afflicted with addiction.
+Give us a call for more information.